We’ve all been there:

 Tbh, product pages are great fun to optimize.

-Because most visitors are already aware of what you’re selling.
+Because most shoppers are already aware of what you’re selling.

 But just because they’re ready to buy doesn’t mean they’ll buy it from you.